Faraja17/wordle-in-python/README.md

 Jing introduced me to string interpolation.
 I LOVE it! so much better than having to remember to convert things into strings or integers.
 It reminds me of the concatenatation method for JS E6.

-I am very pleased with how easily I was able to add input validation.
+I am very pleased with how easily I was able to add input validation and a play again option.
 This means that I've retained what I learned working on my TTT game!

 ### Built with

 - Python 3

 ### What I learned

 - review of concatenation
 - string interpolation